derbyjs/derby/index.md

 #### Third chunk

 7. Inline scripts placed in a file named `inline.js` or added via the `view.inline()` method.
 Scripts are typically included this way if they are needed to properly render the page, such as resizing an element based on the window size.
 8. **`Script:`** Optional location for external scripts loaded before the client scripts.
-This is where you would put a script tag to include jQuery, for example.
+For example, this is where a script tag that includes jQuery would be placed.
 Note that this template is just a location within the page, and it is not wrapped in a script tag.
 9. Client scripts are automatically included via an asynchronously loaded external script.
 The name of the script is a hash of its content so that it can be cached by the browser long term.

 #### Fourth chunk